fccamello/im2-KareRun/README.md

 # KareRun: Funrun Events Management System

-_A centralized hub where funrun event organizers can easily publish and manage funrun events, and participants can seamlessly register, and access all event details.
+A centralized hub where fun run event organizers can easily publish and manage fun run events, and participants can seamlessly register, and access all event details.
-_

 ## Functional Requirements

 1. User Management